ovh/docs/pages/public_cloud/ai_machine_learning/notebook_tuto_16_mlflow/guide.en-gb.md

 ## Objective

-The aim of this tutorial is to show you how to integer [**MLflow**](https://mlflow.org/) inside AI Notebooks in order to track and compare your Machine Learning models.
+The aim of this tutorial is to show you how to integrate [**MLflow**](https://mlflow.org/) inside AI Notebooks in order to track and compare your Machine Learning models.

 **MLflow** is an open-source platform for *Machine Learning workflows management*.
 You can use this tool for ML model tracking, versioning but also storage and deployment.